Categories

 Why Millennials (and Gen Z) Already Get It

 For younger generations, the Convergence Point isn’t an abstract debate, it’s lived reality.
 We grew up in the rubble of 2008, watching wages stagnate while productivity soared.
 We entered the workforce in the shadow of gig jobs, debt, and rent that devours half a paycheck.
-Now AI threatens to displace us entirely.

 We were told: “Study hard, work hard, and you’ll succeed.”
 But the system is clearly rigged.
 Our generation already knows the old promises are bankrupt.
 We’re not afraid of questioning capitalism, because it failed us first.